Further Education and Training (FET) training courses

 Further Education and Training (FET) training allowances

-A FET training allowance may be paid if you take part in the Traineeship Programme or Specific Skills Training.
+You may be paid a FET training allowance if you take part in the Traineeship Programme or Specific Skills Training.

 Apart from evening courses, all FET training courses are free and you may be paid a FET training allowance for the duration of your course.
 You can also claim a meal allowance, an accommodation allowance if you need to live away from home for the duration of the course or a travel allowance if you live 5 km or more from the course centre.
 You may also qualify for free childcare.

 You can read more details in our document on FET training

 To apply for a place on a FET training course, you should register with your local employment services office or Intreo centre.
 You will be interviewed to identify the course that will best suit your needs.
 Due to the pressure on some courses, you may not get a place immediately on the course of your choice.
 For more information about available training courses contact your ETB Training Centre.